Excellence in Counseling, Education, Leadership, and Sports

 Childhood Education, Educational Leadership & Policy Analysis, and Sport, Exercise,

-of Education, Council for Accreditation of Counseling & Related Education Programs
+Department of Education, Council for Accreditation of Counseling & Related Education

-(CACREP), the National Association for the Education of Young Children (NAEYC), and
+Programs (CACREP), the National Association for the Education of Young Children (NAEYC),

-the National Association of Sport Physical Education (NASPE).
+and the National Association of Sport Physical Education (NASPE).
 Visit our College Data and Reports page for more information.

 The college is named for Claudius G. Clemmer, a former teacher, successful business and civic leader, and lifelong benefactor and champion for education.
 During the Great Depression, with no money to support his one-room schoolhouse in Greene County, Clemmer taught his 30 students without pay so they could continue their studies.
 Scholarships established by Clemmer and his wife, Katherine, continue to support new generations of education students who will carry the same dedication to service into their own professional careers.